dotlang/language/Enhancements.md

 //when you call get_data, the wrapped function will be called.
 ```

-? - can we change requires keyword? its too long.
+Y - can we change requires keyword? its too long.
+ensure
+check

 ? - think about how to implement a pricing engine/vol-surface/economic events and contract object in new approach.